a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 ### DataMapPlot

-DataMapPlot is a powerful tool to create stunning "enhanced scatterplot", both static and interactive, with a specific focus on text embeddings.
+DataMapPlot is a powerful tool based on [deck.gl](https://github.com/visgl/deck.gl) to create stunning "enhanced scatterplot", both static and interactive, with a specific focus on text embeddings.
 I went for the interactive version of the plot with the following configuration:

 <div class="annotate" markdown>
 - the labels for the different level of resolution are, respectively, _category_, _topic_ and _section_ (see [above](#index-creation))(1);